arkarsg/vault/How-tos/Setting Up Quartz.md

 > Therefore, if `sync` is within `deploy` as a step, `sync` will perform `git push`.
 Since there is a `git push`, this will create new workflow.
 This means that for a single change in `my-vault` repo, there will be 1 action that is redundant and 1 action (from `git push` in `sync`) that updates the deployment.
 >
 > Therefore, it is cleaner for `sync` to perform `git push` and let `deploy` react to `git push` event.

+### Conclusion
+By using Git submodules and GitHub Actions, we only need to manage the vault.
+Any changes made and pushed to our vault repo will be updated and build automatically in our Quartz deployment.

+>[!tip] Bonus: **Using `git` within Obsidian**
+>
+> `Git` is a community plugin in Obsidian that allows you to use Git commands within Obsidian.
+With this, you won’t even have to leave the comfort of Obsidian to update Quartz.